chibani/george_abitbot/README.md

 ## Installation

  * Create a bot : https://slack.com/apps/build/custom-integration
+ * (Optional : I've added an avatar in the assets/ directory)
  * clone the project
  * cd in the directory
  * run "npm install"